 The book starts out with twelve-year-old Patricia waking up in her bed, unable to find anyone in her house.
 Eventually, she stumbles upon Abby, the housekeeper.
 Of course, she's black.
 The first black character in as long as I can remember and her first line is "Child, you scared me to death!"
 The two of them soon find Sam, Patricia's ten-year-old brother.
 The word I want to use to describe him is "slow," but that doesn't quite cover the complete lack of intelligence.

 All of a sudden, a police car shows up in their driveway.
-Sheriff Yancy (be warned: there are many pronouns in this book) comes inside and tells the children that their parents got in a car crash.
+Sheriff Yancy (be warned: there are many proper nouns in this book) comes inside and tells the children that their parents got in a car crash.
 Don't worry, this is Shivers, they're fine, but they will be in the hospital for a while.
 You know what's great about this book?
 Characters have personalities.
 I think M.D.
 Spenser actually did spend a lot of time on this, because he probably asked himself, "Now what would this character say?" during dialogue instead of the usual, "How can I best make the plot go by faster?" or, you know, stuff it.
 For example, when Abby the housekeeper hears this news, she starts pacing back and forth.
 I could imagine that character doing that, but not some other characters, it's amazing!

 Anyway, their neighbors come over and hear the news and they all start crying.
 That's one thing I can use less of in this book: crying.
 Jesus, their parents got in a small car crash, they didn't die, they didn't even sustain permanent injuries, get over it.
 The Sheriff suggests that they see the parents, so they go to the Emergency Room and I swear it's something straight out of Silent Hill or Resident Evil or, to reach out to our modern gamer audience, Outlast.
 It smells awful, there are sick, crying, and bleeding people everywhere, it seems like something straight out of a horror movie.
 Take that, hospitals.